Mayapuri

 Mayapuri is an industrial locality in the West Delhi district of Delhi, India.
-It used to be a major hub of heavy metal and small scale industries, but following recent government sanctions, most of the heavy metal industries moved out.
-The place is now a combination of residential area, light metal factories, scrap markets, and automobile service stations.
+It used to be a major hub of heavy metal and small-scale industries, but following government sanctions, most of the heavy metal industries moved out.
+It was built on the acquired lands of the village of Nangal Raya.

+The place is now a combination of light metal factories, scrap markets, and automobile service stations.
 In 2010, a major radiation accident took place in the scrap yards of Mayapuri.

 There are some famous landmarks in the area like the Food Corporation of India, Metal Forging and Deen Dayal Upadhyay Hospital.
 The area is connected with Delhi Metro by Mayapuri station.
 Mayapuri is also one of the major bus terminals for the Delhi Transport Corporation (DTC).